China and International Business Law

 - to carry out legal professional activities related to China.

 Lectures, student group presentations, interactive discussion

-Guest lecturers will be invited to give talks in class.
+Guest lecturers from international/public organizations, companies, and law firms will be invited to give talks in class.

 Readings will be consisting of mandatory and optional readings (about 750 pages).
 Articles, book chapters, cases and internal reports will be provided.

 The reading materials will be posted in the Absalon.

 Commercial awareness skills, Excellent communication skills, Organizational and planning skills